o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 | Exit | | Closes the application. |

 ### Edit menu
-The edit menu has actions to undo and redo changes on the active document.
-Other actions may be added by tools for specific document types.
+The edit menu has common actions to undo and redo changes on the active document.
+Other tools may have additional actions depending on the document types they support.
 | Menu item | Hotkey | Function |
 | - | - | - |
 | Undo | **Ctrl+Z** | Undo the most recent action. |